gmale/personal-agentic-tools/README.md

 # personal-agentic-tools
 Personal tooling that helps when I'm doing agentic things at home or work.
 Nothing sensitive, nothing ground-breaking.
-Just things that make my life easier when I'm using a keyboard and AI.
+I probably vibe-coded each file in less than 5 minutes and yolo'd it to `main`.
+In other words, these are tools and scripts I freely give away in the spirit of truly "open" source.
+I make no personal or commercial claims to anything in this repository.
+These are just things that make my life easier when I'm using a keyboard and AI.